Updated: Nov 10, 2020

 After you’ve finished hammering out and shaping your most recent forging experiment, it’s time to “lock it in” by quenching the blade or tool so that it is hard enough to use and last.
-There are a wide variety of different quenching liquids to consider, including dedicated quenching oils or even just miscellaneous oils you may use for your car or cooking.
+A quenching oil for blacksmithing could be many things, including dedicated quenching oils or miscellaneous oils you may use for your car or cooking.
 However, the quenching process can be incredibly delicate so choosing the ideal oil can be the difference between your creation breaking right away or lasting a lifetime.

 The Different Oils You Can Use To Quench

 The right choice for your quenching oil will depend on your desired hardness and the metal you are working with, so we’ve gathered some recommendations as well as insight into why these quenching oils for blacksmiths may work for you.

 When it comes to quenching, it’s hard to go wrong with a specialized oil just for that very task.
 This commercial quenching oil for blacksmithing is made of mineral oil as well as additives that help to speed up or slow down the quenching process depending on the quality you select.